 Jill Seale, PT, PhD, NCS has been a licensed physical therapist for 22 years.
 She received Board Certification in the area of Neurologic Physical Therapy from the American Physical Therapy Board of Clinical Specialties in 2004 and recertification in 2014.
 She has practiced almost exclusively in the field of Brain Injury and Stroke rehabilitation, currently practicing in the home health and post-acute brain injury rehabilitation settings.
 She has a variety of teaching experiences, in physical therapy academia as well as in the health care community at large, and has received several awards for academic teaching and clinical education.
 She has served as core faculty in a neurological physical therapy residency program, as adjunct faculty at the Baylor College of Medicine Master of Orthotics and Prosthetics program, and teaches in several online and onsite continuing education programs.
 Dr. Seale has conducted research and been published in the areas of orthotic management of gait and balance, recovery of gait following stroke, and the utilization of pro bono practice in health professions education.
 Her current research focuses on gait analysis, clinical reasoning related to gait following stroke, orthotic management of gait dysfunction post stroke, and the role and rehabilitation of the plantarflexors in gait recovery post stroke.
 Dr. Seale is an Associate Professor in the School of Physical Therapy at South College where she teaches in the areas of neuroscience, neuromuscular practice, and aging adult.

-Ahmad Sabbahi, PT, MA, CCS holds a Bachelor of Science in Physical Therapy from Cairo University (2006) and a Master of Arts in Applied Physiology from Columbia University (2013) in New York.
-He is currently a PhD candidate in Kinesiology, Nutrition, and Rehabilitation at the University of Illinois at Chicago (UIC).
-Mr. Sabbahi is also a Board Certified Cardiovascular and Pulmonary Specialist (2018).
+Ahmad Sabbahi, PT, MA, CCS holds a Bachelor of Science in Physical Therapy from Cairo University (2006), a Master of Arts in Applied Physiology from Columbia University (2013) in New York, and a Doctor of Philosophy in Kinesiology, Nutrition, and Rehabilitation from the University of Illinois at Chicago (UIC).
+Dr. Sabbahi is also a Board Certified Cardiovascular and Pulmonary Specialist (2018).
 His research and clinical interests are focused on cardiovascular physiology, hypertension, and lifestyle management and prevention of cardiovascular disease.
-He is a T32 trainee in Personalized Cardiovascular Medicine in the Division of Cardiology, Department of Medicine, at UIC.
+He was a T32 predoctoral trainee in Personalized Cardiovascular Medicine in the Division of Cardiology, Department of Medicine, at UIC.
 He has presented at both national and international conferences and has co-authored several peer-reviewed publications.
-Mr. Sabbahi serves as Assistant Professor in the School of Physical Therapy at South College where he teaches in the areas of human physiology and cardiopulmonary practice.
+Dr. Sabbahi serves as Assistant Professor in the School of Physical Therapy at South College where he teaches in the areas of human physiology and cardiopulmonary practice.